Save water, and maintain a beautiful yard.

 Graywater is lightly contaminated water that is generated by bathroom sinks, showers, and clothes washing machines.
 Graywater does not include wastewater from toilets, urinals, or kitchens.
 Graywater can be used to flush toilets and urinals, irrigate landscapes, and supply water for ornamental ponds.

 While graywater can save money by reducing the water withdrawn from freshwater sources, safe and effective graywater may require a sophisticated plumbing, filtration and disinfectant system.
 When implementing a graywater system, ensure that it meets National Sanitation Foundation (NSF) standard NSF/ANSI 350, Onsite Residential and Commercial Reuse Treatment Systems, which establishes the minimum requirements for the materials, design, and performance of graywater systems.
-Consult your Ygrene certified plumbing contractor about details.
+Consult your Ygrene certified plumbing contractor about its details.

 Choosing The Right Water Conservation Or Plumbing Contractor